kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 - `getUsers()` still applies sorting and pagination
 - the comparator helper remains unchanged
 - update and delete still translate repository `boolean` results into HTTP-facing `404` errors

-Kora applies cache annotations through compile-time AOP.
-For Java that means the service class must not be `final`; for Kotlin it must be `open`.

 `@Cacheable` is the most natural starting point because it models the classic cache read path: